Brooding

 Low temperatures (chilled chicks)

-• Chicks huddle together especially under the brooder
+• Chicks are stressed.
+They huddle together, especially under the brooder.

-• Watery intestinal and fecal contents leading to watery/wet droppings and wet pasted vents.
+• Watery intestinal and faecal contents leading to watery/wet droppings and wet pasted vents.

 High temperatures (overheated)

-• Chicks lie prostrate with their head, neck and legs stretched out on the floor.
+• Chicks are dehydrated: they lie prostrate with their head, neck and legs stretched out on the floor.
+They pant.

 • Increased water consumption by the chicks, leading to distention of the crop and intestines.